Economic and Yield Potential of Hemp Waste Material in Specialty Mushroom Substrate

 • Farm Business Management: budgets/cost and returns

-The main goals of this project are to study the potential of economic, nutritional and environmental benefits of using industrial hemp stalks as the nutrient source in standard mushroom media formulation.
+The main goals of this project were to study the economic, nutritional, and environmental benefits of using industrial hemp stalks as the nutrient source in standard mushroom media formulation.

 Hemp stalks are a ubiquitous waste product following the reintroduction of industrial hemp as a valid agricultural commodity in the 2018 US Farm Bill.
 Specialty (edible) mushrooms are a separate commodity growing in popularity and economic value.

-• Compare the cost analysis to yield potential of oyster mushrooms grown on hemp stalks to that of the commonly used straw material as the nutrient source in standard mushroom substrate formulation.
+• Objectives 1 and 4: Compare the cost analysis to yield potential of oyster mushrooms grown on hemp stalks to that of the commonly used straw material as the nutrient source in standard mushroom substrate formulation.

 • Assess contamination rates of competing fungi (mold) in mushrooms grown on hemp stalks to that of straw.